Ai-Quest88/pocket-penny-wizard/docs/sprc.md

 ## Conclusion

-The Pocket Penny Wizard application represents a comprehensive personal finance management solution with a strong foundation in modern web technologies and a clear roadmap for growth.
+The Finsight application represents a comprehensive personal finance management solution with a strong foundation in modern web technologies and a clear roadmap for growth.
 The current implementation provides robust core functionality while maintaining flexibility for future enhancements.

 The specification outlined above provides a complete picture of the application's current state and future direction, enabling informed development decisions and strategic planning.
 The modular architecture and well-defined interfaces support the planned feature additions while maintaining code quality and performance standards.